-Following a review of demand from regional apprentices and employers, the College secured a £350k grant from SEMLEP towards the cost of an AM2 Test Centre to be located on the Booth Lane campus.
-The Centre will open in November 2020.
-During the period the College secured SEMLEP funding of £3.1m towards the construction and equipping of a new Digital Academy, due to open by September 2021.
+Following a review of demand from students and employers, the College secured a £3.1m grant from SEMLEP towards the cost of a new, world class Digital Academy located on the Booth Lane campus.
+The Academy opened in September 2021.